-- Virtual field trips can supplement the physical fieldwork and are a succor in any field trip and/or field work, offering both students and educators/researchers the ability to prepare themselves.
-According to the student responses, the designed virtual fieldtrip achieved its goal, as they improved their understanding on the course of Geomorphology, and they were satisfied by attending a virtual fieldtrip, given the pandemic conditions.
-Virtual field trips can be a useful tool for additional field work in places with difficult access, for people with mobility problems, for improving existing field work with better before-hand preparation, for panoramic observations and for revisiting complex sites/locations. - Yet, under no circumstances can they substitute actual field trips.
-The students' interaction with each other, the educators and nature are essential in the effectiveness of a field trip and is only the case when this trip is physical.
-It is also worth noting that the feedback of geoscience students is essential to improve virtual field trips and create more-inclusive activities.
+Virtual field trips can supplement the physical fieldwork and are a succor in any field trip and/or field work, offering both students and educators/researchers the ability to prepare themselves.
+According to the student responses, the designed virtual field trip achieved its goal, as they improved their understanding of the course of Geomorphology, and they were satisfied by attending a virtual field trip, given the pandemic conditions.
+Virtual field trips can be a useful tool for additional field work in places with difficult access, for people with mobility problems, for improving existing field work with better before-hand preparation, for panoramic observations and for revisiting complex sites or locations.

+Yet, under no circumstances can they substitute actual field trips.
+The students' interactions with each other, the educators and nature are essential in the effectiveness of a field trip, and this is only the case when this trip is physical.
+It is also worth noting that the feedback of geoscience students is essential to improve virtual field trips and create more inclusive activities.